evanrelf/fsm-playground/README.md

   (e.g. running simulations, writing property tests, generating pretty diagrams, etc.).

-  In the future, you'll be able to cash in any `ConcreteWorkflow` for a free `AbstractWorkflow` instance using Template Haskell.
+  In the future, you'll be able to cash in any `Workflow` for a free `AbstractWorkflow` instance using Template Haskell.

 - [Workflow.Abstract.TH](./src/Workflow/Abstract/TH.hs): Template Haskell to